-- following prior therapy with an EGFR TKI and a platinum-based doublet chemotherapy.
-Patients may have also received additional lines of treatment.
-All patients must have documented radiological progression on the last treatment administered prior to enrolling in the study. - 6.
-Confirmation that the tumour harbours an EGFR mutation known to be associated with EGFR TKI sensitivity (including G719X, exon 19 deletion, L858R, L861Q). - 7.
+- following prior therapy with an EGFR TKI and a platinum-based doublet chemotherapy regardless the sequence of treatment.
+Patients may have also received additional lines of treatment. - 6.
+Documented EGFR mutation (at any time since the initial diagnosis of NSCLC) known to be associated with EGFR TKI sensitivity (including G719X, exon 19 deletion, L858R, L861Q). - 7.
 Patients must have central confirmation of tumour T790M mutation positive status from a biopsy sample taken after confirmation of disease progression on the most recent treatment regimen. - 8.
 World Health Organisation (WHO) performance status 0-1 with no deterioration over the previous 2 weeks and a minimum life expectancy of 12 weeks. - 9.
-At least one lesion, not previously irradiated and not chosen for biopsy during the study screening period, that can be accurately measured at baseline as ≥ 10mm in the longest diameter (except lymph nodes which must have short axis ≥ 15mm) with computerised tomography (CT) or magnetic resonance imaging (MRI) which is suitable for accurate repeated measurements. - 10.
-Females should be using adequate contraceptive measures, should not be breast feeding and must have a negative pregnancy test prior to start of dosing if of child-bearing potential or must have evidence of non-child-bearing potential by fulfilling one of the following criteria at screening: - Post-menopausal defined as aged more than 50 years and amenorrheic for at least 12 months following cessation of all exogenous hormonal treatments - • Women under 50 years old would be consider postmenopausal if they have been amenorrheic for 12 months or more following cessation of exogenous hormonal treatments and with LH and FSH levels in the postmenopausal range for the institution - Documentation of irreversible surgical sterilisation by hysterectomy, bilateral oophorectomy or bilateral salpingectomy but not tubal ligation - 11.
-Male subjects should be willing to use barrier contraception i.e., condoms. - 12.
-For inclusion in the optional genetics research study patients must:
+At least one lesion, not previously irradiated and not chosen for biopsy during the study screening period, that can be accurately measured at baseline as ≥10mm in the longest diameter (except lymph nodes which must have short axis ≥15mm) with computerised tomography (CT) or magnetic resonance imaging (MRI) which is suitable for accurate repeated measurements.
+If only one measurable lesion exists, it is acceptable to be used as long as it has not been previously irradiated, and baseline tumour assessment scans are done at least 14 days after the screening biopsy is performed. - 10.
+Females should be using adequate contraceptive measures, should not be breast feeding and must have a negative pregnancy test prior to start of dosing if of child-bearing potential or must have evidence of non-child-bearing potential by fulfilling one of the following criteria at screening: - Post-menopausal defined as aged more than 50 years and amenorrheic for at least 12 months following cessation of all exogenous hormonal treatments - Women under 50 years old would be consider postmenopausal if they have been amenorrheic for 12 months or more following cessation of exogenous hormonal treatments and with LH and FSH levels in the post-menopausal range for the institution - Documentation of irreversible surgical sterilisation by hysterectomy, bilateral oophorectomy or bilateral salpingectomy but not tubal ligation - 11.
+Male subjects should be willing to use barrier contraception ie, condoms.

--Provide informed consent for genetic research
+- 12. For inclusion in the optional genetics research study patients must: - Provide informed consent for genetic research